tralics/tralics/docs/raweb.rst

       <tex.pro><special.pro>.
 [1] [2] [3] [4] [5] [6] [7] [8] [9<xml-route.ps>]
       [10] [11] [12] [13] [14] [15]

-The result is the following `miaou2003.ps <miaou2003.ps>`__ .
+The result is the following :download:`miaou2003.ps </pdf/miaou2003.ps>`.
 There are two sections \`New results' (section 6 and 8), because there is a module in section \`new results' after a module in section \`Contracts'.
 This explains why LaTeX sees multiply-defined labels.
-There is an: Overfull
-\\hbox (22.7474pt too wide) in paragraph at lines 19--19.
+There is an: Overfull \\hbox (22.7474pt too wide) in paragraph at lines 19--19.
 Line 19 contains the ``\maketitle`` command.
 The overfull box contains the long name of the Team.
 It is hard to remove it.
 Note: this is a draft version.
 You should not try to add commands that remove overfull and underfull boxes, this is completely useless.

 3.3 Running Tralics
 -------------------

 When you run *Tralics*, whatever the arguments, it will print the following lines.
-The third line (`Starting XX processing for YYY' may change).
+The third line (``Starting XX processing for YYY`` may change).

 .. container:: tty_out